 - choose one of the pre-made notes templates and perform real-time collaboration within them

 Hive lets you view tasks in Kanban boards or in five additional project views so that you can set priorities for team tasks according to your workflow.

-Team plan: $12 for teams that run multiple projects
+- Team Plan: $12/month per user for teams that run multiple projects.

 *The Team plan above includes a 14-day free trial, making it possible to try it out before committing to an annual purchase.